pmishra02138/CarND-LaneLines-P1/writeup_template.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+* Extrapolate lane lines to draw solid connected lane lines

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+## 1. Pipeline to extract lanes.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+#### My pipeline consisted of following main steps:

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+* Extract edges using canny edge detector
+* Connect edges using Hough transform to generate lane lines
+* Combine original image and lane lines to highlights lanes

+#### Pipeline to generate extrapolated solid connected lane lines:

+* Calculate slopes of every line generated after Hough transform
+* Separate left and right lines based on positive or negative slopes
+* Calculate average point for the left and right lanes
+* Based on the slopes and average point calculate connected left and right lanes.
+* Combine original image and lane lines

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The main shortcoming of my pipeline is that the results depend the type of edge detector.
+Further the result of edge detector depends on dine tuning the parameters.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to try and evaluate different edge detectors.

-Another potential improvement could be to ...